Water System Flushing Program - FAQ

 Answer: Flushing enhances water quality and system operation by:

-Can I find out where flushing is occuring?
+Can I find out where flushing is occurring?

-What should I do when I see District crew flushing in my area?
+What should I do when I see the District crew flushing in my area?

 Answer: If you see District staff flushing please drive carefully and treat them like any other road construction crew.